Its-Jakey/SCPP-old-/Syntax.md

 |   `<=`   | Less than or equal to
 <!--- |    `!`   | Not -->

+## Pointers

+Pointers prefix a variable name or an expression.
+When a pointer prefixes a variable name when changing its value, instead of setting that variable to the value it will set the memory location at the value of the variable to the value like

+    var x = 12; //Sets x to 12
+    var *x = 14; //Sets memory address 12 to 14

+    var y = *x; //Sets y to 14
+    var *y = 21; //Sets memory address 14 to 21

 ## Defining Variables

 There are 2 types of variables, global and local.
 A variable is global when it is defined outside a function, otherwise it is local.